Research output per year

 Research activity per year

-With an academic background in English Studies, Archive Studies and the History of Art, Sue worked for many years in archives in national museums and galleries, before joining the University in 2009, bringing her professional practice into an academic context.
-She has extensive experience of working with archives of all sizes and kinds, including cataloguing the papers of Kenneth Clark and other large archives of modern British art and artists at Tate Archive; working as both War Artists Archivist and Museum Archivist at the Imperial War Museum, and as Company Archivist at Marks and Spencer.
-Prior to her post at Brighton she was head of Tate Archive.
+Sue Breakell is Archive Director at the University of Brighton Design Archives, and a Principal Research Fellow.
+She co-leads the Museums, Archives, Exhibitions strand of the University's Centre for Design History.
+In line with the Design Archives’ principle of research-informed stewardship, her research engages with critical thinking about the nature, meaning and practice of archives, focussing on their use in visual arts contexts and in the history and practice of art and design.
+With an academic background in English Studies, Archive Studies and the History of Art, Sue worked in archives in national museums and galleries, before joining the University in 2009, bringing her professional practice into an academic context.
+Those roles gave her extensive experience of working with archives of all sizes and kinds, including cataloguing the papers of Kenneth Clark and other large archives of modern British art and artists at Tate Archive; working as both War Artists Archivist and Museum Archivist at the Imperial War Museum, and as Company Archivist at Marks and Spencer.
+Prior to coming to Brighton she was head of Tate Archive.

-Sue is based at the University of Brighton Design Archives and supervises research on archives in theory and practice, particularly in art and design; and on twentieth century British art and design and their contexts, with a particular focus on the mid-century.
-She supervises Masters and Doctorate projects both at Brighton and elsewhere, and is happy to hear from potential students with interdisciplinary interests that intersect with archives practice or the Design Archives collections.
+Sue is based at the University of Brighton Design Archives and supervises research using archives in art and design history and practice; and on twentieth century British art and design and their contexts, with a particular focus on the mid-century.
+She supervises Masters and Doctorate projects, and is happy to hear from potential students with complementary interests.

 Master, Art History, Birkbeck University of London